ensf-614-group11/seng637-a5-group11/seng-a5-group_11.md

 # Assessment Using Reliability Demonstration Chart

+### Reliability Demonstration Chart Setup

+The first step involved modifying the original failure dataset to prepare it for input into the Reliability Demonstration Chart (RDC) workbook.
+The updated failure data can be viewed [here](Part%202/RDC_spreadsheets/failure-dataset-a5-final.xls).

+The original dataset included the following columns:
+- **T**: Time interval
+- **FC**: Failure count
+- **E**: Execution time (in hours)
+- **F**: Failure identification work (in person-hours)
+- **C**: Computer time for failure identification (in hours)

+To plot the RDC graph, two additional columns were derived from the original data:
+- **Cumulative Failure Count**: The cumulative number of failures from the `FC` column, totaling 92 failures.
+Each individual failure was assigned an index from 1 to 92.
+- **Input Event When Observed**: This represents the time at which each failure occurred, measured in cumulative time intervals.
+It was assumed that failures occurred uniformly within each time interval.
+  For example, if 2 failures occurred in time interval 1, the first was placed at 0.5 intervals and the second at 1.0 intervals.
+This method was applied consistently across the dataset to assign a specific input event time to each failure.

+The transformed dataset was then copied into the **"Failure Data"** tab of the RDC workbook.
+A detailed explanation of how the minimum Mean Time To Failure (MTTF) was calculated from this data is provided in the following section.

 ## 3 plots for MTTFmin, twice and half of it for your test data

 The following graphs use a standard Risk Profile of the following: